North Star Film Festival

 Are there fees?

 Yes.
 We have an entry fee to help support festival operations and community events like the award show, Best of Fest, and other festival costs.
+Tickets to the screenings and awards gala will be posted as the date approaches.
+We try to keep costs as affordable as possible while also providing an experience to remember.
 The exact amount (and any category differences) will always be clearly listed before you register.

 Can I submit a film that I already made?

-No. All films must be created within the official season timeframe.
+No. All films must be created within the official season timeframe and must include the required control element (listed at the bottom of the home page).
 Films made before the season starts are not eligible.

 Will every submitted film be screened?

-Our goal is to include submitted films in our general screenings whenever possible, as long as they follow the rules and meet basic technical requirements.
+Our goal is to include all submitted films in our general screenings, as long as they follow the rules and meet basic technical requirements.
 Final scheduling depends on runtime limits, venue time, and programming needs.

 Can you screen films again later (Best of Fest)?